 The College Associate Deans agree on the room allocations during the pre-scheduling part of the schedule build.
 Half of the available rooms (43) are released for puzzling assignments.
 In Spring, CHABSS gets 23 rooms, CoBA gets 5, CEHHS gets 4, and CSM gets 11.
 In Fall, CSM gives one room to UGS.
 During schedule build, departments can puzzle other non-assigned spaces as long as they follow the puzzling guidelines and are in competition for the space if another department also tries to puzzle the room.

-For Fall 2018 build, Puzzles are due to Academic Scheduling on Wednesday, March 7 by NOON.
+For Spring 2019 build, Competition Puzzles are due to Academic Scheduling on TBD by NOON.

 The room characteristic of the space, must match the space requirement of the majority of classes scheduled in a puzzled room.
 If a computer lab is being puzzled, then the majority of the classes in that space must require a computer lab as part of the courses pedagogy.